sbmkvp/phd_thesis/chapters/data-toolkit.md

 and aggregation of the raw Wi-Fi data and the second step is the analysis and modelling of the aggregated data.
 The primary considerations while surveying are the volume, velocity and veracity of the data.
-The first part we should be careful to choose the tools which are
+The first part we should be careful to choose the tools which are right for the size.
+The perfect tools for a medium size data can be as much as 230x faster than big data tools (ref).
+One end there are Big Data analysis tools such as Hadoop based impementations such as Mapreduce and Spark, Business toosl such as skytree, realtime tools such as storm and samoa, cleaning tools such as Openrefine.
+As we know Wi-Fi data is not really

 ### Visualisation